 Between January and April 2005 IDEALS was presented with nearly £40,000.
 Those who made these donations often did so without knowing me but having heard an account of our previous work in other parts of the world from others.
 We decided that this generously given resource should be distributed directly to individuals in the stricken area and that so called administration fees would be reduced to the bare minimum.
 I am happy to record that there were effectively no administration fees if by this one considers salaries and daily expenses for individuals who were working in the area.
 In fact the total amount taken form the donated fund for essential things such as transport and fees for interpreters etc, amounted to no more than £67 (see calculation at the end of the financial section).
 Flights to and from Sri Lanka by the Trustees, taxis between Tangalle and Colombo and any hotel bills “came out of pocket” and were not taken from the Tsunami fund.

-On our first visit to Sri Lanka with a group form University College London I met Philip Woods who had volunteered to work with another Charity and was seeking help for Tangalle As a result of Philip’s local knowledge I was introduce to the Chairman of the local Chamber of Commerce Ranjith Muthumala.
+On our first visit to Sri Lanka with a group from University College London I met a volunteer with another Charity who was seeking help for Tangalle.
+I was then introduced to the Chairman of the local Chamber of Commerce Ranjith Muthumala.
 Ranjith had immediately responded to the Tsunami striking the small town of Tangalle.
 He used his taxis to transport injured to the hospitals and the vital but unglamorous task of taking the dead to the undertakers.
 He worked ceaselessly and tirelessly along with other members of the community such as Priyantha Kumarasinghe.

 When talking to various donors their view was that they would like to see this money given to people who could help to restore the commercial life of the town and thus allow people to become independent and indeed to help each other.
 I hope the story that I tell demonstrates that we tried to adhere to this request and, I believe, came close to satisfying it.
 The people of southern Sri Lanka are independent and hardy and anxious to stand on their own feet.
 The worst way of using this money would have been to hand out small monetary gifts with no specific use or purpose.
 It would have quickly disappeared with nothing to show for it.